CARPere-Feng/Basic_Git_Operation/README.md

 -----------
 ###### what is COMMIT and PUSH?
+git commit creates a commit, which is like a snapshot of your repository.
+These commits are snapshots of your entire repository at specific times.
+You should make new commits often, based around logical units of change. git push updates the remote branch with local commits.
+It is one of the four commands in Git that prompts interaction with the remote repository.
+You can also think of git push as update or publish.

 You will need to commit your changes before push your codes. __By commit changes__, you update your local repo with your modification of codes. __By push codes__, you update your remote repo with your local repo.

 -----------